InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/good-first-project.md

 ## Context

 - An organization is starting or is in the early phase of InnerSource adoption, with a lot of skepticism about whether or not it'll work.
 - Selecting an inappropriate pilot project might lead to failure of the entire initiative (see the [Start as Experiment](https://github.com/InnerSourceCommons/InnerSourcePatterns/blob/master/patterns/2-structured/start-as-experiment.md) pattern).
 - Otherwise, a team might be planning to start an InnerSource project but they do not know how prepared they are and if the project they are putting forward is appropriate or not.

 ## Forces

 - Lack of knowledge about which projects stand to benefit the most from InnerSource development.
 - The team might think they are prepared for InnerSource, but might not have an idea about what challenges lie ahead and how prepared they actually are.
-- Unsure if the processes around the project are conducive to InnerSource style development.
+- Unsure if the tools used by the project and the organizational processes are conducive to InnerSource style development.

 ## Sketch (optional)